saad0510/intelligent-autocompletion/README.md

 keywords from a large codebase, and indexs them.
-We then use an information retriveval technique to find the highest ranked suggestions and use them to synthesize a code completion
+We then use an information retriveval technique to find the highest ranked suggestions and use them to synthesize a code completion.

 ## Dependencies